 - Lift-away canister for greater mobility

-As you've probably guessed from the name, the NV680UKT features a lift-away design.
-This allows you to detach the canister and hold it in one hand, while using the floor head in the other.
-The lift-away feature is particularly useful for cleaning stairs or under furniture, and you can combine it with the turbo tool for getting rid of hair on upholstery.
+The NZ850UKT features Shark’s powered lift-away design.
+This allows you to detach the canister and hold it in one hand, while using the powered floor head in the other.
+We found the lift-away feature particularly useful for cleaning stairs or under furniture, and you can combine it with the turbo tool for getting rid of hair on upholstery.

-In summary, the Shark NV680UKT Lift Away True Pet is an excellent vacuum for carpets.
-The powerful suction and brush bar remove plenty of dust and dirt from fibres.
-We also like the manoeuvrable design and lift-away feature, which makes the vacuum cleaner more convenient than many other uprights.
-Click here to view its price.
+In summary, we think the Shark NZ850UKT Lift Away is an excellent vacuum for carpets.
+The powerful suction and DuoClean floorhead remove plenty of dust and dirt from fibres.
+We also like the turbo pet tool and lift-away feature, which makes the vacuum cleaner more convenient than many other uprights.

 - Strong suction and great carpet performance

 There are a few drawbacks though.
 The outstanding suction can sometimes be a problem, as it can be difficult to push on thick pile carpets.
-Fortunately, Miele realised this and has included a power setting so you can reduce suction when required.
-It’s also a relatively heavy vacuum, which is something to keep in mind if you’re going to be carrying it up and down stairs, and struggles with pet hair.
+Fortunately, there are multiple power settings, so you can reduce suction when required.
+It’s also a relatively heavy vacuum, which is something to keep in mind if you’re going to be carrying it up and down stairs.